corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/setup/corda-configuration-fields.md

 0.0.0.0 is not a valid host setting since p2pAddress must be an external client address.

 {{< note >}}
 When `messagingServerExternal` = `true`, `messagingServerSslConfiguration` is required for TLS configuration used to connect to external P2P Artemis message server.
+For more information, see [Storing node TLS keys in HSM](../../tls-keys-in-hsm.md).
 {{< /note >}}

 *Default:* not defined